 Glocalism affects international business in different ways:

-- The company sees to it that their product or service is adapted to each locale or culture where the product is marketed.
-The adaptation helps to position the company to have relevance in the local culture, with its inherent values, perceptions and nuances.
-Glocalization is done in all the target markets.
+- The company adapts its product or service to each locale or culture where they market the product.
+The adaptation on local and regional levels helps to position the company to have relevance in the local culture, with its inherent values, perceptions, and nuances.
+Glocalization focuses on allthe target markets.

 - Glocalism pushes the services and products to the local and global consumers simultaneously.
 This means reaching to consumers in all the markets the company serves and at the same time, the local clients want to know if the brand understands them and could meet the needs and wants of the local users.